KusionStack/kusion/docs/cmd/en_US/kusion_env.md

 ```
   -h, --help   help for env
-      --json   print the environment in JSON format
+      --json   Print the environment in JSON format
 ```

 ### SEE ALSO